Listen to the Podcast

-Before we get going into this lesson, which is really going to cover the two methods of you getting results or staying profitable in the stock market.
-There’s two main ways, it’s a convergent way and a divergent way, which we’ll talk about in a second.
+This lesson is going to cover the two methods of getting results or staying profitable in the stock market.
+But before that, I want to say that there are two main ways.
+There is a convergent way and a divergent way, which we’ll talk about in a second.

-But before we get there, I wanted to let you know that the book, “20 rules for investing success” that I have written, that’s going to be for free, is out and available for amazon kindle.
+Also, I wanted to let you know that the book, “20 rules for investing success” that I have written, that’s going to be for free, is out and available for Amazon Kindle.

-Because we just ran into a couple of things, by the time you get the book approved, uploaded, and then you go ahead and schedule the promotion, there’s a few days that go through that process, because they review it, takes up to 3 days, and then you schedule the promotion, which it can’t be on that same day, so in either case, that book will be available absolutely free, especially for those of you on the newsletter list, I’ll let you know exactly when it’s going to be available on that kindle promotion time frame.
+Because we just ran into a couple of things, by the time you get the book approved, uploaded, and then you go ahead and schedule the promotion.
+There are a few days that go through that process, because they review it, takes up to days, and then you plan the promotion.
+That promotion can’t be on that same day so that that book will be available free.
+Especially for those of you on the newsletter list, I’ll let you know exactly when it’s going to be available on that kindle promotion time frame.

-You basically get 5 days to have that book for free, and I would actually list it for free on amazon if I could, but it’s listed right now at the $0.99 price mark, which is the lowest that you can list it.
+You get five days to have that book for free, and I would list it for free on Amazon if I could.
+Right now it’s listed at the $0.99 price mark, which is the lowest that you can register it.

-Once that promotion kicks in, you’ll be able to get it for free for those next 5 days, and then after that, I’ll make it available on PDF format on our website, and you’ll be able to download it for free
+Once that promotion kicks in, you’ll be able to get it for free for those next five days.
+After that, I’ll make it available in PDF format on our website, and you’ll be able to download it for free.

-It’s just something that I think you should look through, read through, study it, even if you just skim through some of the rules and insights, just use it to your benefit, it’s my little way to say thank you for being a part of the newsletter, thank you for watching my videos, and just some more insight for you to continue to get to work, continue to learn, maybe open up your mind a little bit more.
+It’s just something that I think you should look through, read through, and study it.
+Even if you skim through some of the rules and insights, use it to your benefit.
+It’s my little way to say thank you for being a part of the newsletter.
+Thank you for watching my videos as well.
+Reading it will give you some more insight, and it will help you to continue to learn.
+Maybe it is going to open up your mind a little bit more.

-If you want a little bit of a deeper study, if you want to go into some other rules and tips, then I also have written a little bit more detailed of a book, go ahead and take a look at the book “100 stock trading tips”.
+If you want a little bit of a more profound study, if you're going to go into some other rules and tips, then I also have written a little bit more detailed of a book.
+Go ahead and take a look at the book “100 stock trading tips”.

-That book is going to go into some of the things that I cover also in the “20 rules for investing success”, but it’ll go into a lot more other ideas, a lot of other concepts and just share with you some other interesting tips and insights for trading.
-So take a look at that, if you want a little bit more substance of a book.
+That book is going to go into some of the things that I also cover in the “20 rules for investing success”.
+It’ll go into a lot more other ideas, a lot of different concepts and share with you some other interesting tips and insights for trading.
+Be sure to take a look at that, if you want a little bit more substance of a book.

 Let’s get going on this lesson.
-This lesson is really all about two strategies or systems that you can use for your trading.
-When I’m talking about systems and strategies, I’m not going to go into, let’s say, the technical systems and strategies that you personally are going to use to create and execute a trade.
+This lesson is all about two strategies or systems that you can use for your trading.
+When I’m talking about methods and plans, I’m not going to go into the technical systems and strategies that you are going to use to create and execute a trade.

 It all starts with the foundation

-I’m talking about the foundational level of a system or strategy, and the reason I say foundational level is because everything really stands from that foundation, if you have a house foundation an it’s this wide, you can continue to build that house and you can continue to expand it, evolve it, and grow it vertically.
-So the foundation kind of dictates what you could do.
+I’m talking about the foundational level of a system or strategy, and the reason I say the foundational level is because everything stands from that foundation.
+If you have a house foundation, you can continue to build that house, and you can continue to expand it, evolve it, and grow it vertically.
+So the foundation dictates what you could do.

-And even on a house that’s this wide, you can still build out the foundation, something along this line or level, and it’ll still be fairly stable and still be ok.
+And even on a house that’s this wide, you can still build out the foundation.
+And it’ll still be relatively stable and still be ok.

-But once you start getting into a structure that’s a little bit warped, let’s just say it’s maybe getting into this level and you have all this weight, with that weak foundation, when you have this weak foundation right here, all that is pressing down with the weight and gravity on it, and it really becomes unstable.
+But once you start getting into a structure that’s a little bit warped, with that weak foundation, and when you have this weak foundation, all that is pressing down with the weight and gravity on it.
+What happens is that it becomes unstable.

-In this lesson, what I’m really going to be talking about and sharing with you in this simple lesson, is about this foundation, about these two core things, methods, systems, strategies, that you need to decide which one is going to work for you, for your trading.
+In this lesson, what I’m going to be talking about and sharing with you in this simple lesson, is about this foundation.
+It's also about these two core things, methods, systems, strategies, that you need to decide which one is going to work for you and your trading.

-And from this foundation, you can start getting into a lot of other structures, a lot of other systems, so you can start building and creating your own system, and I’ll come up and create some fantastic new structure or architectural thing, and that’s really when you get into specifics of your own personal trading strategy and system.
+And from this foundation, you can start getting into a lot of other structures, a lot of different systems.
+You can start building and creating your system, and I’ll come up and create some fantastic new structure or architectural thing.
+That’s when you get into specifics of your trading strategy and system.

-But really it all starts with the foundation, if you know and understand the foundation, then you can apply it to you and what works for you.
+But it all starts with the foundation.
+When you know and understand the foundation, then you can apply it to you and what works for you.